DVOC Main Page > Constitution

 Sec.
 4. Thirty-five Members or one-half of the total number of Members, whichever is less, shall constitute a quorum for a meeting of the Club.

-An award, to be known as the Witmer Stone Award for Ornithological Research, may be awarded annually at the discretion of the Council to that member of the Club who submits the best paper, not published prior to the last award of the Witmer Stone Award, which embodies the results of ornithological research not undertaken in the course of professional duties.
+An award, to be known as the Witmer Stone Award for Ornithological Research, may be awarded annually at the discretion of the Council to that member of the Club who submits the best paper which embodies the results of ornithological research not undertaken in the course of professional duties.
 Papers shall be submitted to the Secretary not later than the first meeting in November.
 The presentation of the Award shall be made at the annual banquet generally held on the third Thursday of November.
 An author shall have the right to resubmit for reconsideration in any later year a paper not receiving the award.
 The President may appoint a committee to consider and recommend one or more candidates for selection by Council.

 ARTICLE VIII.
 ENDOWMENT FUND

 Sec.
-1. The proper care of a D.V.O.C.
-Endowment Fund shall be provided for by a Board of Trustees.
-This Board shall consist of three members appointed by the President; one member for one year, one member for two years, and one member for three years.
-At the expiration of each respective term, a member shall be appointed for three years.
-Any vacancy on the board occurring by death, resignation, or otherwise shall be filled by appointment by the President for the unexpired term.
-The annual income from the Endowment Fund shall be deposited with the Treasurer for current Club expense.
+1. The proper care of a DVOC Endowment Fund shall be provided for by a Board of Trustees.
+This Board shall consist of three members appointed by the President and approved by a majority vote of Council.
+Each member shall normally be appointed for a term of six years.
+At the expiration of each respective term, a member shall be appointed or re-appointed for a term of six years.
+There are no term limits.
+Appointments shall be staggered in time, with the aim that appointments not be, under normal circumstances, less than two years apart.
+In addition to this normal procedure, any vacancy on the board that occurs by death, resignation, or otherwise shall be filled by appointment by the President, and approval by Council, for the unexpired term.
+The annual income from the Endowment Fund shall, except to the extent re-invested, be deposited with the Treasurer for current Club expenses.

 Sec.
 2. Any Trustees having signatory power over any bank account containing Endowment Fund monies shall be bonded.